houcineHAM/Optimized-Flow-and-Network-Models/README.md

-# Optimized Flow and Network Models
+# Optimization Models in OPL

-This repository contains a collection of OPL (Optimization Programming Language) models designed for solving various optimization problems, primarily related to network flows and transportation problems.
-These models are implemented using IBM ILOG CPLEX Optimization Studio.
+This repository contains various optimization models written in **OPL (Optimization Programming Language)**.
+Each code solves a different type of optimization problem.
+The models are implemented using **IBM ILOG CPLEX Optimization Studio**, which is a tool for solving optimization problems.

-## Models Overview

-Each model presented here is designed to solve a specific optimization problem, and the explanations below will help understand their purpose and how they are structured.
+## List of Codes

+### Code 1: Basic Optimization with Constraints
+- **Description**: A basic optimization problem where we maximize a set of variables with constraints on both the variables and the inputs.
+- **Input**: Arrays `a` and `b` (parameter values).
+- **Output**: Values of decision variables `x1` and `x2`, along with the optimal value of `x3`.
+- **Key Elements**:
+    - Maximization of decision variables `x1`, `x2`, and `x3`.
+    - Constraints based on the values in `a` and `b`.

+---

-### Model 1: Maximization of Flow in a Network
+### Code 2: Flow Network Optimization

-**File: `code 3.opl`**

-**Description**:
-This model optimizes the flow in a network, where the goal is to maximize the flow `v` from a source node "S" to a sink node "M".
-The network is represented by a set of edges with a maximum flow capacity (`Debit`).
-The model ensures that flow conservation is maintained for each node and that no edge exceeds its capacity.
+- **Description**: This model optimizes a flow network, minimizing the flow across a set of edges subject to node constraints.

-- **Input**:
-  - `Nodes`: A set of nodes in the network.
-  - `Edges`: A set of edges between nodes.
-  - `Debit`: Flow capacity for each edge.

-- **Objective**:
-  Maximize the flow `v` from the source node "S" to the sink node "M".

-- **Constraints**:
-  - Flow conservation for each node.
-  - Flow on an edge cannot exceed its capacity.

-- **Output**:
-  - The maximum flow `v`.
-  - The flow on each edge.

-### Model 2: Transportation Optimization with Cost Minimization

-**File: `code 4.opl`**

-**Description**:
-This model focuses on optimizing the transportation of goods across multiple ports and cities while minimizing the total transportation cost.
-The problem involves a set of ports (`P1`, `P2`, `P3`) and cities (`V1`, `V2`, `V3`, `V4`).
-Each port has an offer and each city has a demand.
-The goal is to transport goods from ports to cities, ensuring that the demand and offer balance while minimizing the transportation cost.

-- **Input**:
-  - `cout`: Transportation costs from ports to cities.
-  - `b`: The supply (offer) at each port and the demand at each city.

-- **Objective**:
-  Minimize the total transportation cost.

-- **Constraints**:
-  - Each port's supply must be balanced with the cities' demand.
+- **Input**: List of nodes, edges, and their respective flow capacities (`Debit`).
-  - The flow on each transportation arc must be within the defined capacity.
+- **Output**: The flow on each edge of the network.

-- **Output**:
-  - The optimal transportation flow for each arc.
-  - The minimal total transportation cost.

-### Model 3: Minimum Number of Edges to Remove to Disconnect a Network

-**File: `code 5.opl`**

-**Description**:
-This model addresses the problem of finding the minimum number of edges that must be removed from a network to disconnect the flow between the source "S" and the sink "M".
-It is a flow-cut problem, where the objective is to minimize the number of edges to be removed while ensuring that the flow from the source to the sink is severed.

-- **Input**:
+- **Key Elements**:
-  - `Nodes`: A set of nodes in the network.
+    - Maximization of the flow variable `v`.
-  - `Edges`: A set of edges between nodes.
-  - `Debit`: Flow capacity for each edge.

-- **Objective**:
-  Minimize the number of edges to remove to disconnect the network.

-- **Constraints**:
     - Flow conservation at each node.
-  - Flow on an edge must not exceed its capacity.

-- **Output**:
-  - The minimum number of edges to remove.

-### Model 4: Minimum Number of Routers to Remove to Disconnect the Network

-**File: `code 6.opl`**

-**Description**:
-This model solves the problem of determining the minimum number of routers (nodes) that need to be removed in order to disconnect the network.
-The objective is to minimize the number of nodes (routers) to delete while cutting off the flow between the source "S" and the sink "M".

-- **Input**:
-  - `Nodes`: A set of nodes (routers) in the network.
-  - `Edges`: A set of edges between nodes.
-  - `Debit`: Flow capacity for each edge.

-- **Objective**:
-  Minimize the number of routers (nodes) to remove to disconnect the flow.

-- **Constraints**:
-  - Flow conservation for each node.
-  - Flow on an edge must not exceed its capacity.

-- **Output**:
-  - The minimum number of routers (nodes) to remove.

-### Model 5: Minimum Cut in a Flow Network (Edge Removal)

-**File: `code 7.opl`**

-**Description**:
-This model addresses the problem of finding the minimum cut in a flow network, where the goal is to identify the smallest set of edges that, when removed, will disconnect the source node from the sink node.
-This is a classical flow network problem in optimization.

-- **Input**:
-  - `Nodes`: A set of nodes in the network.
-  - `Edges`: A set of edges between nodes.
-  - `Debit`: Flow capacity for each edge.

-- **Objective**:
-  Minimize the number of edges to remove to disconnect the flow between the source and sink.

-- **Constraints**:
-  - Flow conservation at each node.
-  - Flow on an edge must not exceed its capacity.

-- **Output**:
-  - The minimum number of edges to remove for disconnection.

-### Model 6: Set Cover Problem for Minimum Cut

-**File: `code 8.opl`**

-**Description**:
-This model deals with the set cover problem in a flow network, aiming to find the minimum number of edges (or nodes) to remove that form the minimum cut.
-It also includes additional constraints for connectedness in the flow network.

-- **Input**:
-  - `Nodes`: A set of nodes in the network.
-  - `Edges`: A set of edges between nodes.
-  - `Debit`: Flow capacity for each edge.

-- **Objective**:
-  Minimize the set of edges or nodes that need to be removed.

-- **Constraints**:
-  - Constraints for maintaining flow conservation and connectivity.
-  - Flow capacity constraints for each edge.

-- **Output**:
-  - The minimum cut solution for the network.

-## How to Run

-To run these models, you will need to have IBM ILOG CPLEX Optimization Studio installed.
-Follow the steps below to execute any of the models:

-1. Install IBM ILOG CPLEX Optimization Studio from [IBM official website](https://www.ibm.com/products/ilog-cplex-optimization-studio).
-2. Open CPLEX Optimization Studio and load the OPL model file (e.g., `code3.opl`).
-3. Run the model, and the results will be displayed in the output console.

-### Requirements

-- IBM ILOG CPLEX Optimization Studio
-- A compatible version of Java (typically Java 8 or later)
-- Proper configuration of the solver environment
+---

+### Code 3: Flow Network Optimization (Extended)
+- **Description**: Similar to Code 2, this model also focuses on optimizing a flow network, but with an additional feature of tracking used edges.
+- **Input**: List of nodes, edges, and their respective flow capacities (`Debit`).
+- **Output**: The flow for each edge, along with a list of used edges.
+- **Key Elements**:
+    - Maximization of the flow variable `v`.
+    - Tracking of edges with non-zero flow.

+---

+### Code 4: Minimum Cost Flow Problem
+- **Description**: This model minimizes the cost of transporting goods through a network of ports and cities, subject to supply and demand constraints at each node.
+- **Input**: Supply and demand values for ports and cities (`b`) and the transportation costs (`cout`).
+- **Output**: The optimal flow configuration minimizing the total transportation cost.
+- **Key Elements**:
+    - Minimization of transportation costs.
+    - Flow conservation at each node (ports and cities).
+    - Capacity constraints on the arcs.

+---

+### Code 5: Minimum Cable Removal for Disconnection
+- **Description**: This model calculates the minimum number of cables that need to be removed to disconnect a network.
+- **Input**: List of nodes and edges, with flow capacities (`Debit`).
+- **Output**: The minimum number of cables that need to be removed to disconnect the network.
+- **Key Elements**:
+    - Maximization of the flow variable `v`.
+    - Determining the minimum cables to disconnect the network.

+---

+### Code 6: Minimum Router Removal for Disconnection
+- **Description**: This model calculates the minimum number of routers that need to be removed to disconnect a network.
+- **Input**: List of nodes and edges, with flow capacities (`Debit`).
+- **Output**: The minimum number of routers that need to be removed.
+- **Key Elements**:
+    - Maximization of the flow variable `v`.
+    - Determining the minimum routers to disconnect the network.

+---

+### Code 7: PWCIS Optimization Model
+- **Description**: This model solves a set covering problem, determining the optimal subset of nodes such that certain constraints are met.
+- **Input**: List of nodes and edges with their relationships.
+- **Output**: The set of nodes that satisfies the constraints.
+- **Key Elements**:
+    - The model aims to minimize the number of nodes included in the optimal solution.
+    - Constraints include PDS, PMIS, and PWCIS, related to the coverage of the graph.

+---

+## Prerequisites

+- **IBM ILOG CPLEX Optimization Studio** is required to run these models.
+- The models are written for **OPL 22.1.x** versions.

+## Running the Models

+1. Download and install **IBM ILOG CPLEX Optimization Studio**.
+2. Create a new project and import the OPL models from this repository.
+3. Run the model in the IDE to view the results in the output console.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This repository is available under the MIT License.
+See the [LICENSE](LICENSE) file for more information.

+## Authors

+- **Houcine Hamnouche**
+- **Ibrahim Makhlouf**